Master of Arts (M.A.) in Art History

 M.A. students in art history must earn a grade of B or higher in semester-long upper-level courses in five of the following 10 distribution fields: African (including Oceanic), architecture, Asian, ancient (3000 BCE to 300 CE), medieval, Renaissance, Baroque, 18th- and 19th-century European, American (including pre-Columbian, Native American, and African American), and modern/contemporary.
 These courses must be taken after the B.A. is granted.

-M.A. students must complete a substantial thesis that demonstrates their ability to conduct scholarly research and convey ideas in writing appropriately for the discipline and for the student's specialization field.
+M.A. students must complete a qualifying paper that demonstrates their ability to conduct scholarly research and convey ideas in writing appropriately for the discipline and for the student's specialization field.

 Applications to the M.A. program in art history, with all supporting materials and requests for financial aid, must be received by December 15 for fall admission in the following year.
 Please see Apply Now link for complete information.